Darkspeed294/HP-Omen-15-DC-1xxxx-Hackintosh-Opencore/README.md

   pip3 install xattr
   mkdir -p ~/macOS-installer && cd ~/macOS-installer && curl https://raw.githubusercontent.com/munki/macadmin-scripts/main/installinstallmacos.py > installinstallmacos.py && sudo python3 installinstallmacos.py --seedprogram DeveloperSeed
   ```
-- After the script has completed, the created an installer can be found in the 'macOS installer' under the home folder
+- After the script has completed, the created installer can be found in the 'macOS installer' under the home folder
 - Drop the downloaded installer in to the "Applications" folder
 - Format USB drive as MacOS extended with the name "MyVolume" using Disk Utility
 <details>